intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 **_NOTE_**:

-1. If want to skip to run specific plugins at `pre-stage` directory, please create a file named as `NOT_RUN` at the plugin directory.
+- If want to skip to run specific plugins at `pre-stage` directory, please create a file named as `NOT_RUN` at the plugin directory.
 For example:
     ```
     touch pre-stage/01-resize-image/NOT_RUN
-    ```

-2. Please make sure read permission on `/boot/vmlinuz-$(uname-r)`.

-3. It can run without installing `virt-daemon/libvirt`, by default the URI of `virt-install` is `qemu:///system`

-4. If it is running with `libvirt/virt-daemon` hypervisor, then:

-  - In file `/etc/libvirt/qemu.conf`, make sure `user` and `group` is `root` or current user.
-  - If need customize the connection URL, you can specify via `-s` like `-s /var/run/libvirt/libvirt-sock`, please make sure current user belong to libvirt group via following commands:
-    ```
-    sudo usermod -aG libvirt $USER
-    sudo systemctl daemon-reload
-    sudo systemctl restart libvirtd
     ```

 ### 2.2 Run Test